Skip to main content Skip to accessibility

 Below are listed the most common categories of information Public Health may collect about you:

-• name, age or date of birth, non-binary or gender expression, address, post code and Social Security number
+• name and unique identifier, age or date of birth, date of death, gender, address, post code, telephone number, email address, Social Security number

-• demographic data such as race, ethnicity, and preferred language
+• demographic data such as ethnicity, and preferred language

 • religious or other beliefs of a similar nature

-• family and household details such as household makeup, house type and so on
+• family and household details such as household makeup, house type, landlord information, vehicle registration number

-• employment details, such as employment status, workplace, role, hours worked
+• employment details, such as employment status, workplace (including location), role, hours worked

 • income, whether it is a pension, benefits or salary